HeroicKatora/oxide-auth/Migration.md

 frontend.

 Rationale: This is to allow groups of extensions working closely together, such as possibly for OpenID in the future.
-It also solves a few efficieny and design issues by leaving the representation more open to library users/frontends.
+It also solves a few efficient and design issues by leaving the representation more open to library users/frontends.
 Since extension do not provide guarantees on idempotency, they can not be simply retried.
 Therefore, the asynchronous interface of actix can not